 To begin with, only storing so much, becomes a serious challenge; imagine making sense of all of this ingestion flux.
 As we advance into our next millennia, Data will get even bigger and we might need to adjust our definitions.
 It is no surprise IDC measured its prognosis in Zettabytes.
 BigData progression, unlike the “Moore’s Law” (the exponential growth of computing power), is a bit different and more unpredictable.

 Each of us, industry professionals or 12-year-old Tick-Tock-ers, generate enough data to fill any logical space there is.
-100 years from now, it’s estimated we’re going to store 42 Yottabytes(that’s 42000 Zettabytes) every year – where are we going to store all that?
-If we don’t change anything and keep using the same approaches run by companies such as Amazon and Google, we might have to build enough data centres to cover 12 Jupiter surfaces.
+100 years from now, it’s estimated we’re going to store 42 Yottabytes.
+That’s 42000 Zettabytes every year.
+Where are we going to store all that?
+If we don’t change anything.
+Or keep using the same approaches run by companies such as Amazon and Google […] we might as well, start building data centres on the moon.

 It’s theorised that DNA itself might hold the answer.
-Harvard researches have been able to write entire libraries (petabytes of data) in just a few grams of genetic material – hence there’s a chance our next digital revolution could actually be more alive than we can imagine.
-Of course, this doesn’t mean we have an idea of how we’re going to manipulate, centralise, analyse or exploit all this data – but for sure will redefine the notion of “saving” the world.
+Harvard researches have been able to write entire libraries (petabytes of data) in just a few grams of genetic material.
+Hence there’s a chance our next digital revolution could actually be more alive than we can imagine.
+This doesn’t mean we have an idea of how we’re going to manipulate, centralise, analyse or exploit all this data.
+But for sure will redefine the notion of “saving” the world.

-There’s more coming on this as other concepts require a wee bit more column inches, but for the time being, this should be more than enough to give you an idea of what BigData is.
+There’s more coming on this as other concepts require a wee bit more column inches… For the time being, this should be more than enough to give you an idea of what BigData is.
 Next week we’re planning a proper dissection piece, so make sure to join in.
-Until then, use that comment box below and make sure to like share our piece (of course, if you found it useful).
+Until then, use that comment box below.